 Don’t make any rigid assumptions at the outset of a long trip that your money will last for a certain number of weeks or months.
 On any one day it may be possible to spend very little, but cumulatively you won’t be doing yourself any favours if you don’t make sure you keep yourself well rested and properly fed.
 As a foreigner in India, you will find yourself penalized by double-tier entry prices to museums and historic sites as well as in upmarket hotels and airfares, both of which are levied at a higher rate and in dollars.

 Some independent travellers tend to indulge in wild and highly competitive penny-pinching, which Indian people find rather pathetic – they have a fair idea of what you can earn at home.
-Bargain where appropriate, but don’t begrudge a few rupees to someone who’s worked hard for them: consider what their services would cost in your own country, and how much more valuable the money is to them than it is to you.
+Bargain where appropriate, but don’t begrudge a few rupees to someone who is after all far worse off than you.
 Even if you get a bad deal on every rickshaw journey you make, it will only add a minuscule fraction to the cost of your trip.
-Remember too, that every pound or dollar you spend in India goes that much further and luxuries you can’t afford at home become possible here: sometimes it’s worth spending more simply because you get more for it.
+Remember what great value you are getting in most cases and that luxury items or services at home can be affordable here.
 At the same time, don’t pay well over the odds for something if you know what the going rate is.
 Thoughtless extravagance can, particularly in remote areas that see a disproportionate number of tourists, contribute to inflation, putting even basic goods and services beyond the reach of local people.

 Crime and personal safety